rapsoj/jess-rapson-site/_updates/2025-09-30-september.md

 last_modified_at: 2025-10-05
 ---

-*Perfectionism will kill your progress.
-If you're afraid to start because you think you'll fail that's the sign you have to do it right there right now.*
+*"Perfectionism will kill your progress.
+If you're afraid to start because you think you'll fail that's the sign you have to do it right there right now."*

 <style>
   .responsive-video {